rohannes220/Access-Control-System/README.md

    - It checks the user's details against a list of current employees to ensure that the user is a legitimate member of the company.
    - The class ensures that all entered details (name, department, role, security questions) match the records.

-2. **GUI Class**
+2. **Login Class**
-   - The `GUI` class is the graphical user interface that users interact with.
+   - The `Login` class is the login page that users interact with.
    - Users enter their name, role, department, and answer security questions related to their salary, birth city, and country.
-   - The GUI facilitates the authentication process and displays the appropriate datasets based on the user's access level.
+   - The page facilitates the authentication process and displays the appropriate datasets based on the user's access level.

 3. **Employee Class**
    - The `Employee` class manages basic employee data and provides methods to retrieve details such as the number of foreign-born employees.